samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

-# Restoring Atheros WiFi Functionality on macOS Monterey, Ventura, and Sonoma
+# Restore Atheros WiFi on macOS 12+
-##### This is not tested with Seqouia.
+Monterey through Sequoia are supported.

 > [!Note]
 > OpenCore Legacy Patcher does not officially support being run on non-Apple Hardware.